Who is Justin Outling?

 Justin has been a member of the Greensboro City Council since he was appointed to fill a vacancy on the Council in June of 2015.
 He overwhelmingly won election to the Council in his own right in November of that year.
 Since then he has established himself as an independent leader who works to move Greensboro forward by driving change and getting results.
 More action, fewer words.

-In addition to serving on City Council, Justin is an attorney at Brooks, Pierce, McLendon, Humphrey & Leonard L.L.P., practicing business litigation and white-collar criminal defense.
-He is an alumna of the University of North Carolina at Greensboro as well as the Duke University School of Law.
+In addition to serving on City Council, Justin is an partner at Brooks, Pierce, McLendon, Humphrey & Leonard L.L.P., practicing business litigation and white-collar criminal defense.
+He is an alumnus of the University of North Carolina at Greensboro as well as the Duke University School of Law.
 Prior to joining Brooks Pierce, Justin served as a federal law clerk to Judge William L. Osteen, Jr. of the Middle District of North Carolina in Greensboro.
 Subsequently, Justin practiced law at Cleary Gottlieb Steen & Hamilton L.L.P. in New York City, where he represented financial institutions and multi-national corporations in securities and other complex litigation, as well as in criminal and regulatory matters.

 One of The New Generation of Leaders . . .